 Paver Brick Program

-Friends and family of soldiers can honor their heroes by purchasing bricks bearing personalized inscriptions that recognize the soldier’s service to our country.
+Friends and family of those in the Armed Forces can honor their heroes by purchasing bricks bearing personalized inscriptions that recognize the military person's service to our country.
 These bricks are incorporated into the walkway at the Gen. Patrick E. Rea Veterans Plaza, which sits adjacent to the south entrance of the 80th Avenue Metra train station, 18001 S. 80th Ave., Tinley Park.
 Residents who are interested in purchasing a brick can fill out a Brick Paver Program application.
+The program is open to any individual who is a current or former resident of Tinley Park and has served, or is currently serving, in any branch of the service or is affiliated with any Village veteran organization.
+Applications are available at Village Hall, V.F.W.
+Post 2791 and American Legion Post 615.

 Local Veterans Groups